Entrepreneurship

 • 3

 This course provides an overview of the process of conceiving, launching, and operating a new venture.
-Students will become proficient in the basic tools of planning, finance, marketing, operations, and staffing necessary to start, manage and build a sustainable small business.
-Preparing a new venture business plan will be an integral part of the course.
-Common problems in managing a small business will be explored.
-Students will learn about the roles and attributes of successful entrepreneurs and will undertake a self-examination to evaluate their interest in an entrepreneurial career.
-A variety of small business owners may be invited to class to share their start-up experiences and the obstacles they had to overcome as entrepreneurs.
-Prerequisite: BUS 101.
+Focus will be on building proficiency in the basic tools of planning, finance, marketing, operations, and staffing necessary to start, manage and build a sustainable small business.
+Common problems in managing a small business will be assessed.
+Throughout the course, students will be developing a new venture business plan.
+Prerequisite: BUS 101 or MGT 201.

 • MGT 235